kyle-crews/test-for-fax-tone/README.md

 # test-for-fax-tone
-Twilio script to test for a fax tone
+Twilio script to test for a fax tone, given an array of phone numbers.

 ## before running the program